 Herb Garden Sundial by John Ward and Margaret Folkard

 The Herb Garden itself is lovely.
-Located at the top of the Garden near Macquarie Street and the Palace Gate entrance it’s a beautiful spot to eat lunch or take some time out.
+You will find it at the top of the Garden near Macquarie Street and the Palace Gate entrance, it’s a beautiful spot to eat lunch or take some time out.

 I love the detail on this sculpture in the Herb Garden.
 The herbs depicted are planted in the surrounding beds.

 Memory is Creation Without End by Kimio Tsuchiya